Sustaining Ourselves In These Times Of Change

 And, to incorporate the ethics of Earth Care, People Care, & Future Care within our actions

 This hui is about growing our relationships with one another, having an abundance of resources, tools & knowledge available, and give us the ability to take action and make changes that enrich our personal and worldly environment.

 Te Ao Hou Marae & Churton School

-Dual locations hosting a dual program of presenters and workshop spaces with a high focus on upskilling through practical hands-on learning and knowledge sharing.
+Dual locations hosting presenters and workshop spaces with a high focus on upskilling through practical hands-on learning and knowledge sharing.
 There will also be a number of tours to properties around Whanganui to see some of the local permaculture projects or homes.